This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Well, Internet Stranger, I could not disagree more strongly!
 Every state has something special, beautiful, and worth visiting.
 A little over 4 years ago, I decided I would visit all 50 states in only 5 years.
 I’ve now visited all 48 continental states, so I only have Hawaii and Alaska left.
 I can honestly say that I have loved every second of the trip.
 And I’m born and raised in New York City, so it’s not like I’m just an easily impressed person.

 You certainly don’t have to visit all 50 states in 5 years.
 I realize that this isn’t feasible with everyone’s vacation schedule.
-But I do have a few rules for how to visit all 50 states that I recommend following.
-Allow me to explain the rules.
+But I do have a few tips for how to visit all 50 states that I recommend following.
+I’ll explain the tips first.
 Then I’ll give you specific advice on how to visit each state.
+If you want to skip straight to all my recommendations for each state, you can find around 100 of my posts about my travels around the USA here.

-How to Visit All 50 States: The Rules
+How to Visit All 50 States: The Tips

 How to Visit All 50 States: State by State

-I refused to take a trip in my actual hometown, so I went up the Hudson River to see places like Tarrytown, Beacon, and Cold Spring.
+I refused to take a trip in my actual hometown, so I went up the Hudson River in New York State to see places like Tarrytown, Beacon, and Cold Spring.
 These hamlets are not the first thing kind of place most travelers think of when they picture New York, and that’s a good thing.
 The best time of year to visit the Hudson Valley is October because the area goes all out for Halloween.
 (It’s where The Legend of Sleepy Hollow comes from, after all.)
+It gets cold though, so bring a warm coat!

 My favorite time of year to visit Louisiana is December because the restaurants go crazy preparing lavish Reveillon dinners, but you don’t have the nutso crowds for Mardi Gras.
 Also it’s an easy December/early January trip to pair with our next state…